pschool-in/curriculum/content/social/lifeskills-3.md

 3. Future- Event is going to happen.

-To calculate and understand time, we used a clock to measure time with certai units (seconds - minutes - hours); calendars to make a log of time (day and night -months -years).
+To calculate and understand time, we used a clock to measure time with certain units like clock, calnders, etc. Clock contains seconds, minutes and hours.
+Calendars is there to make a log of time.
+Calendar contains days, months and years.
 These are all units of time, that help us to measure and calculate the time.
 In ancient days, people were using a water clock, an hourglass, etc. Statues, historical places, monuments, coins, shards of pottery, old objects were and are used, to help us understand the history of things.

 ## Group: Past tense Vs Future tense